Overview and Guidelines

 Live Music for Dance

-These funds are meant to support live music performances and can support musician or music creator fees, artist/choreographer time for collaboration with the composer, commission fees, and dancer fees for the project.
+Live Music for Dance funds are meant to support live music performances and can support musician or music creator fees, artist/choreographer time for collaboration with the composer, commission fees, and dancer fees for the project.
+Projects must be presented between July 2026 and June 2028.

 Eligibility

-• Be based and doing work in the US.
+- Be based and doing work in the US, sovereign Native lands, or US territories.

 Creation of New Work/ Live Music for Dance applicant organizations must:

-• Confirm that any newly commissioned work is an entirely new work.
-Proposals for expansions, arrangements or re-stagings of existing works are not eligible.
+- Confirm that any newly commissioned work is entirely new; Proposals for expansions, arrangements or re-stagings of existing works are not eligible.

 Creators/musicians collaborating with Creation of New Work/Live Music for Dance applicants must: